Skip to main content

 The rewards of working as a civilian for the world’s most powerful air force go far beyond the goosebumps that come with knowing you’re benefiting the lives of America’s Airmen and contributing to national security.
 The benefits themselves are impressive, with generous health and retirement packages that would be hard to come by in the private sector:

-Paid time off: 11 federal holidays, 13 days of annual sick leave, and 13 to 26 days earned annual leave
+Paid time off — 11 federal holidays, 13 days annual sick leave, & 13 to 26 days earned annual leave

-Insurance for you and your family: Health, dental, vision, life, long-term care
+Insurance for you & your family — Health, dental, vision, & life

-Federal employment retirement system in addition to Social Security
+Federal employment retirement system system in addition to Social Security

 Equal Opportunity Employer.
 U.S. citizenship is required.
 Must be of legal working age.
 Some positions may require a security clearance.